-In February 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which supersedes FASB Topic 840, Leases (Topic 840) and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
+In February 2016, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2016-02, Leases (Topic 842), which supersedes FASB Topic 840, Leases (Topic 840), and provides principles for the recognition, measurement, presentation and disclosure of leases for both lessees and lessors.
 The new standard requires lessees to apply a dual approach, classifying leases as either finance or operating leases based on the principle of whether or not the lease is effectively a financed purchase by the lessee.
 This classification will determine whether lease expense is recognized based on an effective interest method or on a straight-line basis over the term of the lease, respectively.
 A lessee is also required to record a right-of-use asset and a lease liability for all leases with a term of greater than twelve months regardless of classification.
 Leases with a term of twelve months or less will be accounted for similarly to existing guidance for operating leases.
+In July 2018, the FASB issued ASU No. 2018-10, Codification Improvements to Topic 842, Leases, which makes 16 technical corrections to the new leases standard and other accounting topics, alleviating unintended consequences from applying the new standard.
+It does not make any substantive changes to the core provisions of principles of the new standard.
+In July 2018, the FASB also issued ASU No. 2018-11, Leases (Topic 842), which provides (1) optional transition method that entities can use when adopting the standard and (2) a practical expedient that permits lessors to not separate nonlease components from the associated lease component if certain conditions are met.
 The standard will be effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted upon issuance.
 We are currently evaluating the potential impact of the new guidance.